makeabilitylab/physcomp/signals/index.md

 Please feel free to share some tips with me and I'll add them to this list.

-1. Before turning in or sharing a notebook, it's useful (and important) to restart the kernal and rerun all cells.
+1. Before turning in or sharing a notebook, it's useful (and important) to restart the kernel and rerun all cells.
 Why?
 Because the **most common mistake** I've seen with Jupyter Notebook is code that refers to variables that are in memory but were renamed or deleted (either intentionally or accidentally) thereby breaking the code!
+How?
+Go to the file menu, then `Kernel -> Restart & Run All`
 1. Hit `shift-enter` to execute the current cell.
 1. Hit `esc` then the `m` key to switch the current cell to markdown